MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-log-files.md

 1. Before proceeding further, make a copy of this file just in case you need to restore it later.
 1. Locate the listener `ApplicationFileTraceListener` which is under `system.diagnostics`.

-See the details below per retention type depending on your gateway version.
+The following sections provide the configuration details per retention type, which depends on your gateway version.

 ## Age based retention